sul-dlss/was-pywb/README.md

 Note: Wildcard copies are not currently supported by docker, so the above command needs to be executed for each individual file (i.e. `apod.warc.gz`) that you would like to include for development/testing.

-Then you will need to update the index by running `cdxj-indexer` (using the Poetry Python environment):
+Then you will need to update the index by running `cdxj-indexer` (using the UV Python environment):

 ```
-$ docker compose exec pywb poetry run cdxj-indexer /web-archiving-stacks/data/collections/ --output /web-archiving-stacks/data/indexes/cdxj/index.cdxj --sort --post-append
+$ docker compose exec pywb uv run cdxj-indexer /web-archiving-stacks/data/collections/ --output /web-archiving-stacks/data/indexes/cdxj/index.cdxj --sort --post-append
 ```

 ### Generating WARC data